LuizFilipeMoura/red-project/README.md

 # Turborepo Phaser Turn-Based Demo

 A pnpm + Turborepo monorepo that wires together a Next.js 15 client (with Phaser 3), a Socket.IO authoritative server, and shared TypeScript packages.
-Anonymous players can create and join two-player lobbies, take alternating turns with a 10 second timeout, and persist lobby snapshots to SQLite via Drizzle ORM.
+Anonymous players can create and join two-player lobbies, take alternating turns with a 10 second timeout, and persist lobby snapshots to SQLite via Prisma.

 ## Tech stack